maslow/experiment-minio-with-huge-users/README.md

   # 1. restart a minio server to observe boot time
   docker-compose restart source_s4_1

-  # open http://localhost:9001 to verify if minio is up or observe the logs
+  date && mc admin info source && date  # verify if minio is up or observe the logs

   # 2. restart the whole cluster servers to observe boot time
-  cd ./source && docker-compose restart

-  # open http://localhost:9001 to verify if minio is up or observe the logs
+  cd ./source && docker-compose restart date && mc admin info source && date  # verify if minio is up or observe the logs
 ```

 # clean up